CMPT756-E2-Org-sahay-ishan/data-portal-mirror/hallo-app-backend/README.md

 └─── .env
 └─── pom.xml
 ```
-The variables set in the environment and local `config/` files are automatically loaded when building/loading by Spring Tools Suite and Maven `mvn` package manager.
+The variables set in the environment and local `config/` files are automatically loaded when building/loading with Spring Tools Suite and Maven `mvn` package manager.
 These files will be [ignored](../.dockerignore) during a docker build from the parent folder (e.g. using docker compose).

 The contents of an `.env` file can be substituted (copy/paste) in Sprint Tools Suite 4 (or Eclipse) under Run -> Run Configurations... -> Environment tab.
 Runtime environment variables will override `application-*.properties`.